guardian/cross-platform-navigation/README.md

 #### Json Format

 There is a json file for each edition of [theguardian.com](https://www.theguardian.com).
-Each one describes the navigation structure as a series of 'pillars', each of which contains one or more sections( which can, themselves contain further sections).
-Here is a cut down example containing two cut-down pllars
+Each one describes the navigation structure as a series of 'pillars', each of which contains one or more sections (which can, themselves contain further sections).
+Here is a cut down example containing two cut-down pillars

 Here, there are only two pillars, with a cut down set of sections to indicate how the json is structured.
 Each section contains to flag values, along with a title and path.
-The ````editionalised```` flag indicated that the path shuld be suffixed with the correct edition.
+The ````editionalised```` flag indicated that the path should be suffixed with the correct edition.
 Here, the 'politics' section in the 'News' pillar should have a path that resolves as '/uk/politics' for the uk edition.
 The ````mobileOverride```` value is to indicate to [Mapi](https://mobile.guardianapis.com/uk/navigation) (old nav) whether this section should be a link to a front or a tag list
 ````json
 {
   "pillars" : [